junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Jack follows his gaze, checking around, also not seeing Dean, but he must have checked beyond just the bunker's dining room.
 "I can," the young God says.
 "But is that also what Dean wants?"

 Sam puts down the food, almost snapping, but forces the voice controlled at the last minute.
 "Dean doesn't know what he's doing!
-He can't think straight these last few years ever since Cas was gone, he's certainly not in the right state of mind to make the decision of staying a ghost!"
+He can't think straight these last few years ever since Cas was gone, he's certainly not in the right state of mind to make the decision to stay a ghost!"

 "I heard he's been praying... to Cas, all the time."
 Jack is not affected by Sam's sudden rising voice.